-Until the terms of the UK’s exit are finalised there will inevitably be a period of uncertainty with a great deal of emphasis on the nature of the UK’s ongoing relationship with the EU post-exit.
-There will be a number of impacts for all sectors of UK business.
+Until the terms of the UK’s exit are finalised, there will inevitably be a period of uncertainty with a great deal of emphasis on the nature of the UK’s ongoing relationship with the EU post-Brexit.
+There will likely be a number of impacts for all sectors of UK business.

 Watch our selection of on-demand webinars on some of the key issues relating to Brexit.

 To ask us a question on Brexit, please fill in the form below or email us at email@example.com.